arcticres/arctic-api-docs/source/includes/_reservation_member.md

-modifiedon | datetime | The modified date. createdbyuserid | int | The user ID who created the reservation. deleted | bool | If the pricing level was deleted.
+modifiedon | datetime | The modified date. createdbyuserid | int | The user ID who created the reservation. deleted | bool | If the pricing level was deleted. manageur | url | (Optional.)
+A personalized URL for the guest to manage their activity.